 Greater device interoperability with Macs and Linux system on the horizon for Windows 10.
-Operating system finally acknowledges it is not alone in having a widely deployed network-discoverability protocol.
+The operating system finally acknowledges it isn’t alone in having a widely deployed network-discoverability protocol.

 Domain Name System Service Discovery (DNS-SD) is the service announcement and discovery protocol of Multicast-DNS (mDNS).
 Windows 10 and Windows 10 Mobile natively use mDNS and DNS-SD when looking for nearby network printers.
 Microsoft has only documented the feature for Mobile, but it works in the other Windows 10 editions.